llaszkie/jam-next/README.md

 To start the development server run `nx serve jam-spa`.
 Open your browser and navigate to http://localhost:4200/.

 ### FE: Next
-To start the development server run `nx serve jam-next`.
-Open your browser and navigate to http://localhost:4200/.
+To start the development server run `nx dev jam-next`.
+Open your browser and navigate to http://localhost:3001/.

 Happy coding!